Work song: African-American work songs

-A common feature of African American songs was the call-and-response format, where a leader would sing a verse or verses and the others would respond with a chorus.
+A common feature of African-American songs was the call-and-response format, where a leader would sing a verse or verses and the others would respond with a chorus.
 This came from African traditions of agricultural work song and found its way into the spirituals that developed once Africans in bondage began to convert to Christianity and from there to both gospel music and the blues.
 The call and response format showcases the ways in which work songs foster dialogue.
-The importance of dialogue is illuminated in many African American traditions and continues on to the present day.
+The importance of dialogue is illuminated in many African-American traditions and continues on to the present day.
 Particular to the African call and response tradition is the overlapping of the call and response.
 The leader's part might overlap with the response, thus creating a unique collaborative sound.
 Similarly, African-American folk and traditional music focuses on polyphony rather than a melody with a harmony.
 Often, there will be multiple rhythmic patterns used in the same song "resulting in a counterpoint of rhythms."
 The focus on polyphony also allows for improvisation, a component that is crucial to African-American work songs.
 As scholar Tilford Brooks writes, "improvisation is utilized extensively in Black folk songs, and it is an essential element especially in songs that employ the call-and-response pattern."
 Brooks also notes that often in a work song, "the leader has license to improvise on the melody in [their] call, while the response usually repeats its basic melody line without change."
 Also evident were field hollers, shouts, and moans, which may have been originally designed for different bands or individuals to locate each other and narrative songs that used folk tales and folk motifs, often making use of homemade instruments.
 In early African captivity drums were used to provide rhythm, but they were banned in later years because of the fear that Africans would use them to communicate in a rebellion; nevertheless, Africans managed to generate percussion and percussive sounds, using other instruments or their own bodies.
-In the 1950s, perhaps surprisingly, there are very few examples of work songs linked to cotton picking.
+In the 1950s, there are very few examples of work songs linked to cotton picking.